Gavin2417/Fossil-Detection/README.md

 # Fossil-Detection
-Detect the fossil among the sediment using EfficientDet
+Detect the fossil among the sediment using EfficientDet and modifying the feature network